Whitescan/PlayerPlot/README.md

 #### Upgrading

-When a plot is upgraded, its new side length is calculated so that the total plot size increases by the area of a single plot.
+When upgrading a plot, it is assigned a new side length so that the total plot size increases by the area of a single plot.
 For example, upgrading a plot once will result in a plot that is twice the size of the original.
 Upgrading a plot twice will result in a plot that is three times the size of the original.
-A plot is consumed every time a plot is upgraded.
+Upgrading an existing plot will consume a plot slot.

 Downgrading a plot will reduce the size back by the area of a single plot.
-When a plot is fully downgraded, it will be the same size and in the exact same position as the original plot.
-The plots that were consumed during the upgrade process will be returned back to the player.
+After fully downgrading a plot, it will be the same size and in the exact same position as the original plot.
+The plots that were consumed during the upgrade process will be returned to the player.

 #### Plot Deeds